How to make your horse paddocks and turnouts safe.

 Rolling magnets can clear your paddocks and property from weird, stray metal.
 Use frequently!

-- Each turnout should have a view to other horses.
+- Each turnout should have a view of other horses.

 - Some form of eating entertainment is also a plus.
 Slow feeders, grass, or a bin with hay are all ideal ways to make turnout relaxing and enjoyable for your horse.
 And, providing some hay or grass alleviates any anxiety your horse has about missing a meal back in his house.